amyzyck/OysterGenomeProject/popstructureOutliers/notebook/2019-03-20_KBW_LDdecayResults.md

 vcftools --gzvcf Combined.SNP.TRSdp5g1FnDNAmaf052alleles.vcf.gz --geno-r2 --ld-window-bp-min 200 --ld-window-bp 250 --out ldAnalysisData/geno_ld_window_200-250
 ```

 Lastly, to summarize and plot LD for each chromosome, I took a mean of the LD values for each chromosome.
 Each point that you see on the plots below represent that mean LD value.
-To see the variance in LD at each window size for each chromosome, error bars are shown which one standard deviation from the mean.
+To see the variance in LD at each window size for each chromosome, error bars are shown to visualize the mean +/- the standard error.

 ### Individuals and Subsets of Individuals